Appendices

 • Will perform related duties as required by the county engineer.

-• Will work directly with parks and wildlife area managers to assist them with routine public land and facility management goals and objectives.
+• Will work directly with parks, wildlife area, and conservation managers to assist them with routine public land and facility management goals and objectives.

 Duties and Responsibilities